DyversHands/www.DyversHands.com/_pages/tableaucore.md

 _“The best stories are the ones we tell together!”_

-Great tales are like wildfires—all they need is a spark to spread creative passion. _**Tableau**_ _Core ꩜ Rules_ provides that vital spark in this easy printable _Booklet 📖_ format.
+Great tales are like wildfires—all they need is a spark to spread creative passion. _**Tableau**_ _Core ꩜ Rules_ provides that vital spark in this easy printable _Booklet&nbsp;📖_ format.
 With just these essential rules, you and your friends can craft immersive stories in a single evening.

 With _Tableau Core ꩜ Rules_, your group can conjure any story you desire—from high fantasy kingdoms and gritty detective noir to intense stories of characters dealing with life changes and their relationships.
 The story possibilities are endless!